• English

 / /

 • Muscle relaxation and pain relief - If you are stressed or tense, just like any other muscle, the pelvic floor will get tense.
 Techniques to relax the body include breathing, warm baths and gentle massages.
-Working with a Physiotherapist you can relieve tension in the pelvis through muscle strengthening and flexibility exercises.
+For many people living with pelvic pain, the pelvic floor can become tense, overactive, and unable to fully relax Kegel8 can help.
+Alternatively working with a Physiotherapist you can relieve tension in the pelvis through muscle strengthening and flexibility exercises specialist pelvic floor relaxation exercises

 • Sacral nerve stimulation - The sacral nerve is responsible for the control you have over your pelvic floor muscles.
 It is a group of 31 nerves that begin at your lower back and reach to the pelvis.
 They can be strengthened through neuromuscular electrical stimulation (NMES).
 Ideal when you are unable to voluntarily strengthen these muscles or need a much quicker solution that manual Kegel exercises can provide.